 No doubt you already have your impressions of each culture and perhaps even for certain languages based on your own experience (and culture’s history).
 When trying to master another language, it’s best to go in without any expectations or preconceived notions.

 Learn with what you know, keep an open mind, and respect the differences you find.

 Now that you know why it’s all so important…

 So what have we learned today?
-Hopefully you can look back at your learning experience with more awareness about what to change about your learning methods or your mindset.
-We’ve discussed how closely related language and culture is and by association, the importance of learning the etymology of a language.
+Hopefully, you can look back at your learning experience with more awareness about what to change about your learning methods or your mindset.
+We’ve discussed how closely related language and culture are and by association, the importance of learning the etymology of a language.

 It doesn’t have to be in-depth but maybe just enough to form a deeper understanding and appreciation for the quirks and rules of the language(s) you’re trying to learn.

 How deep is your understanding of the foreign words you learned?
 Have you just memorized their definitions or translations, or do you understand what they mean and what they imply when spoken?

 When you take that understanding and apply it as you learn the language, single words suddenly carry new weight and words you once found just quirky and strange start to make a lot more sense.